CharlesLenk/cupiter/src/README.md

 ### Exporting with the Script

-In order to generate the parts, a [Python](https://www.python.org/) export script is provided.
-I've made an effort to make the script multi-platform, but you may need to edit it based on your specific configuration.
-The script assumes that you:
+In order to generate the parts, a [Python](https://www.python.org/) export script is provided in `src/python/stl_export.py`.

-* have a version of OpenSCAD installed in the default folder for your OS.
+If running using VSCode, set the `Execute in File Dir` option for Python.
+VSCode will run the script from the currently open folder by default, but for the folder pathing to work correctly the script is meant to be run from the `python` folder.

-* have a `Desktop` folder on your path that can be written to.
+When first run, the export script will prompt for the location of OpenSCAD on your system, and what location the files should be output to.
+As long as OpenSCAD is installed in the standard applications directory for your system and you have a Desktop folder, the defaults provided should work without customization.
+The values are saved to `export.conf`, which can be edited directly if you need to change the OpenSCAD location or output directory.
+If `export.conf` is deleted, the script will reprompt when next run.

 The export will have the folder structure given in the [instructions](../instructions/README.md)